MrDatastorage/react-native-data-forms/README.md

 - File upload
 - Step-by-step form functionality that walks through all inputs one by one, navigating to the next input using a stack navigator.
 This can be achieved by adding a walkThrough bool prop and a function getScreens that returns all Forms seperately in screens-objects which can be added to your stack-navigator dynamically.

-If you want, you can create PR's for this (I'm not gonna do it):
+If you want, you can create PR's for this:

 - Wix navigation support
 - bare react-native support

 If anyone using this likes to contribute, please contact me so we can discuss about the way to implement things.
 [Here](https://karsens.com) you can find a contact button.

 ## Hire me

 If you need consulting about whether or not it's possible to use this in your codebase - contact me - I'll advise you for free.
 If you need help to convert your codebase to use this library, I can help you with that.
 [Hire me](https://karsens.com/hire-me/).